jcf-junior/Diabetes-CBR/README.md

+# Dataset Generator

+This program is a simulation of a case-based reasoning (CBR) system for diabetes management.
+It uses the k-NN algorithm to determine the recommended insulin bolus for a new case based on the similarity to existing cases in a JSON file.

 # Diabetes-CBR

 This program is a simulation of a case-based reasoning (CBR) system for diabetes management.
 It uses the k-NN algorithm to determine the recommended insulin bolus for a new case based on the similarity to existing cases in a JSON file.